Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 She was at a party hosted by the singer Cliff Richard when Bill Clinton, who was president at the time, approached her dressed as an admiral.

-Apparently it was a costume party.
+Apparently, it was a costume party.

-He was addressed, he was dressed as an admiral.
+He was dressed as an admiral.

-Claire Sweeney, who was at the party with her then boyfriend, told Channel 5 Clinton came over and started chatting me up.
+Claire Sweeney, who was at the party with her then-boyfriend, told Channel 5, Clinton came over and started chatting me up.

 I thought, you dirty dog.